You may change a habit for several weeks, then return to it after a difficult day or poor sleep.

 That machinery is a gift almost all of the time.
 It is why you can drive to work while planning dinner.
 The catch is that it does not evaluate what it automates.
 Repeat something often enough, with a payoff attached, and it gets wired in, whether it serves you or not.
 I have written more about how the brain builds and rebuilds these patterns, but the short version matters here: when you build a new habit, the old wiring does not get demolished.
 The brain keeps the old motorway.
 You have just built a quieter road beside it.

-Holding a new behaviour in place uses the deliberate mind: noticing the cue, remembering the intention, choosing differently.
-This is real work, and it runs on a budget.
-Stress, tiredness and emotional load all spend from exactly that budget.
+Holding a new behaviour in place uses the deliberate mind: noticing the cue, remembering the intention and choosing differently.
+That takes effort, and attention has limits.
+Stress, tiredness and emotional load all draw on the same resources.

 So on the hard day, the resources that were supervising the new road are pulled away to deal with the crisis, and the system falls back to whatever is cheapest and most rehearsed.
 That is the old motorway, every time.
 Researchers have shown versions of this for years: under pressure, behaviour shifts from goal-directed to habitual.
 Not because you stopped caring, but because the part of you that carries the caring was busy.